shichaog/RNNAec/README.md

 4) This RNNAec can have denoise effect, Network layer may change as needed.
 5) Band may change as need.(I think should change)
 6) Pitch filter(I think use full band can replace this module, but computational complexity also rise)

+If you like this repo, Please click star!!!